 Sunday we hosted our second annual neighborhood Christmas party.
 Things were significantly more lively this year thanks to Uncle Carl who lead the group in rousing Christmas carols around the piano.
 Also popular this year was the original production of Alfie the Elf by Charlie, Elisabeth, and Miss P. But the real high point came at the very end of the party, when our doorbell was rung by none other than our neighbor Bill, in the most beautiful Santa suit I have ever seen, complete with tall shiny boots, jingle bells, and a beard down to his waist.
-This was very surprising, because Bill has never been a very friendly neighbor.
-He hurries in and out of his house, and only if you are really aggressive with your greeting might you get a gruff hello.
 I’ve never had a single conversation with Bill…and now I know why.

 Neighbor Bill: University of Minnesota Public Health Professor by day.
 Santa Claus by night.